Exploring Refs in React

 Refs can be passed as any regular props.
 In this example Refs created in

-is passed to <Parent />
+<GrandParent /> is passed to <Parent /> as prop.
+Then it is assigned to

-in render function of <Parent />
+<Child /> in render function of <Parent />

 class GrandParent extends Component {myRef = React.createRef();someFunction(){this.myRef.current.setState({ ... })}render() {return (<Parent anyName={this.myRef} />)}}class Parent extends Component {render() {return (<Child ref={this.props.anyName} />)}}